Ayyappanum Koshiyum

-Ayyappanum Koshiyum is a 2020 Indian Malayalam-language action thriller film written and directed by Sachy (in his last film as director).
-Produced by Ranjith and P. M. Sasidharan, starring Biju Menon and Prithviraj Sukumaran in the lead roles with Gowri Nandha, Anna Rajan, Ranjith, Anil Nedumangad, Anu Mohan, Sabumon Abdusamad, Shaju Shridhar, Kottayam Ramesh and Aji John in supporting roles.
+Ayyappanum Koshiyum is a 2020 Indian Malayalam-language action thriller film written and directed by Sachy (in his final film as director).
+Produced by Ranjith and P. M. Sasidharan, the film stars Biju Menon and Prithviraj Sukumaran in the lead roles, with Gowri Nandha, Anna Rajan, Ranjith, Anil Nedumangad, Anu Mohan, Sabumon Abdusamad, Shaju Shridhar, Kottayam Ramesh and Aji John in supporting roles.

-Ayyappanum Koshiyum was released on 7 February 2020, and was one of the highest grossing Malayalam films of 2020, earning ₹36.33 crore worldwide.
-It won 4 awards at the 68th National Film Awards, including the National Awards for Best Direction for Sachy, Best Supporting Actor for Biju Menon, Best Female Playback Singer for Nanjiyamma, and Best Stunt Choreography for Mafia Sasi, Supreme Sundar, and Rajasekhar.
+Ayyappanum Koshiyum was released on 7 February 2020, and emerged as one of the highest grossing Malayalam films of 2020, grossing ₹36.33 crore worldwide.
+It earned 4 awards at the 68th National Film Awards, including the National Awards for Best Direction for Sachy, Best Supporting Actor for Biju Menon, Best Female Playback Singer for Nanjiyamma, and Best Stunt Choreography for Mafia Sasi, Supreme Sundar, and Rajasekhar.

 A Telugu remake, Bheemla Nayak starring Pawan Kalyan and Rana Daggubati was released on 25 February 2022.
-The film is also going to be remade in Hindi with John Abraham in the lead.